gdnsd/gdnsd/docs/Manual.md

 ### Threading

-The gdnsd daemon uses pthreads to maximize performance and efficiency, but they don't contend with each other on locks at runtime (assuming gdnsd is compiled with userspace-rcu support), and no more than one thread writes to any shared memory location.
+The gdnsd daemon uses pthreads to maximize performance and efficiency, but they don't contend with each other on locks at runtime.
+Some pthread lock/condwait methods are used to synchronize threads during the daemon's startup sequence, and may be used for runtime side jobs that aren't performance-critical (e.g. reloading zonefiles or GeoIP databases), but nothing in the runtime flow of actual DNS requests blocks on any pthread locks.
+Situations which might normally require locks in the request flow are instead handled using RCU QSBR-based mechanisms provided by the userspace-rcu library.
+We design for no more than one thread writing to any shared memory location in the general case, although there may be many readers in some cases.
 Thread-local writable memory is generally malloc()'d within the writing thread and the address is private to the thread.
 There are three primary functional threads of execution, aside from actual DNS I/O handling:

 The "main" thread of execution (the first thread of the process) primarily handles meta-level managerial functions once initial startup is done (control socket, signals, process management, etc.).
 It also handles any configured health monitoring checks at runtime.